solana-foundation/developer-content/docs/core/tokens.md

 [Solana Explorer](https://explorer.solana.com/?cluster=devnet) using the `Address` and `Signature`.

-In the example below, the unique identifier (address) of the new token is `99zqUzQGohamfYxyo8ykTEbi91iom3CLmwCA75FK5zTg`.
+In the example output below, the unique identifier (address) of the new token is `99zqUzQGohamfYxyo8ykTEbi91iom3CLmwCA75FK5zTg`.

 ```console filename="terminal" /99zqUzQGohamfYxyo8ykTEbi91iom3CLmwCA75FK5zTg/